SatooRu65536/hugo-profile-template/content/_index.md

 +++
-author = "Hugo Authors"
+author = "SatooRu"
-title = "satooru"
+title = "Hi, There🐣"
-subtitle = "satooru"
 +++

-hi